Pexilo/Whos-That/README.md

 Check above rules for points attribution.

 The leaderboard is accessible on each Who's That message with a button or with `/leaderboard` command.
-The leaderboard will show 10 players per page (depends on same positions).
+The leaderboard will show 10 players per page.

 > Because of the fetching system of the bot that request a lot of API calls, I will not provide a public version of the bot.
 Watch out for large channel fetchs that can cause your application to be banned (I didn't tried fetching more than 200k messages).